BTE FAQ

 Q: You fucking suck.
 I hope you die.

-Once more, with feeling.
-Still not a fucking question.
+A: Once more, with feeling.
+Still not a question.
 Jeff Finn has no problem with you disliking his work and/or him, but if you can’t communicate via courtesy, you’ll be blocked.
 And if you gaslight or knee-jerk reply with a childish mocking/laughing emoji?
 Blocked.
 Full-stop.
 Meanwhile, instead of hating and trolling Finn because “his” Jim Morrison doesn’t dovetail with “your” Jim Morrison, put your energy to good use, and create your own Morrison documentary.
 No one’s stopping you, but you.

 #FloodTheChip *